-- Meet a high standard of scientific excellence; - Best respond to government priorities and emerging health threats; and, - Hold the greatest potential to develop commercially viable vaccines and therapies.
+- Meet a high standard of scientific excellence - Best respond to government priorities to address pandemic readiness and emerging health threats - Hold the greatest potential to develop commercially viable vaccines and therapies.

 CFI investments will ensure that funded CL3 and CL4 facilities are collaborative, durable, flexible, multi-institutional and capable of serving researchers in all relevant disciplines in support of Canada's Biomanufacturing and Life Sciences Strategy.